Gov. Tom Wolf Encourages Pennsylvanians To Use 'Pennie' For Health Insurance Coverage As Deadline Approaches

 By: KDKA-TV News Staff

-HARRISBURG (KDKA) – Tuesday is the deadline to sign up for health insurance and be covered starting Jan.
-1 through the new state-based health insurance market Pennie.
+HARRISBURG (KDKA) – Tuesday is the deadline to sign up for health insurance through the new state-based market Pennie and be covered on Jan.
+1.

 On Monday, Gov. Tom Wolf encouraged Pennsylvanians to enroll for health care on Pennie.com.